Contact Lens Startup Hubble Sold Lenses With a Fake Prescription From a Made-up Doctor - Slashdot

 So long as the contacts and glasses are up to spec (like the actual prescription, sterile, etc) I don't see what the big deal is?
 If I need a new set of contacts after 6mos, why should I have to go and visit an optometrist?
 Same if my glasses break?
 My prescription didn't change for nearly 30 years.

-What happened to all the 'anti-regulation' attitude tha
+What happened to all the 'anti-regulation' attitude that we expect from the US?
+Why are you letting Big Optometrist tell you what prescription you can order?

 Complicated (Score:2)